Study Regulations/Faculty of Humanities

 External obligations (University)

-• completion of the number of credits established by the University of Pisa to obtain the master's degree.
+• complete the number of credits set by the University of Pisa to obtain the master's degree.

 STUDY PERIODS ABROAD

-In the case of Erasmus study periods, the aforementioned activities are included in the Learning Agreement.
-Students must autonomously make arrangements with their Erasmus co-ordinators of the University of Pisa regarding recognition of the activities carried out at their chosen University; the recognition of the activities valid for the fulfilment of internal obligations will be carried out by the SNS on the basis of the approved study plan.
+Students who wish to participate in Erasmus study periods must autonomously make arrangements with their Erasmus co-ordinators at the University of Pisa regarding recognition of the activities carried out at their chosen university; the recognition of the activities valid for the fulfilment of internal obligations will be carried out by the SNS on the basis of the approved study plan.

 STUDY PLAN AND LECTURERS OF REFERENCE

-Every student of the undergraduate courses must submit for approval to the Student’s Office, by 30 November, an organic study plan that respects the course obligations described above.
-The courses must be included in the study plan in their full articulation: for the fulfilment of the teaching obligation, it is not permitted to add courses and integrative teaching activities envisaged by different courses.
+Through the online platform Ser.Se every undergraduate student must submit an organic study plan that respects the course obligations described above for approval by 30 November 2023.
+For the fulfilment of the teaching obligations, students are not allowed to mix lectures and integrative teaching activities envisaged by different courses.

-Generally speaking, the courses that are intended for the postgraduate syllabus can, under the responsibility of the lecturer of reference for the study plans, be included in the study plans of the students of the undergraduate courses with reference to their particular study pathways and with regard to the specific syllabus of each area.
+As a general rule, courses intended for postgraduate studies can be included in the study plans of undergraduate students.
+This can be done under the responsibility of the lecturer of reference for study plans, if consistent with the student’s individual study plan and with regard to the specific syllabus of each subject area.